 Fornication is the same.
 Fornication is how those thieves in our house steal energy, even just through the mind - through lustful thoughts, lustful fantasy, arrogance, pride, envy, gluttony.
 All of these are a form of sexual abuse, because they abuse the root sexual power of the human being.
 Those energies are stolen by the ego to seek to feed and sustain itself.
 Thus a form of creation occurs, but negative.
 The ego uses the powers of God to create negatively.

 The job of the true sincere aspirant towards the light is to learn to create in purity, through Chastity, not just physically, but also emotionally, mentally, spiritually.
-This is a profound mystery related with Beth - how to create the Man - not the masculine - to create the Superior Man, the Soul, the Manas, a Sanskrit word that relates to the mind.
+This is a profound mystery related with Beth; how to create the Man - not the masculine "man," but to create the Superior Man, the Soul, the Manas, a Sanskrit word that relates to the mind.

 To create the Man is to create the wedding garment which Jesus spoke of in a symbolic form.
 It is to create the chariot of Ezekial, the Merkabah the Sahu of the Egyptians, the Boat of Osiris, the Boat of Ra, the Ark, the Aron Kodesh, the Sacred Vessel built by the instruction of God to house the reflection of God, the Shekinah, and carry us across to the other shore: to unite the two kingdoms.

 This form of creation can only be done by the power of the Elohim who is within us.
-This is why the Bible starts,
+This is why the Bible starts with:

 בראשית ברא אלהים